 Giving teenagers more sleep certainly isn’t the only reason to look at a bell-time optimization!
-Reducing deadhead, minimizing time on the road for buses and eliminating route overlap for each bus every day, adds up quick.
+Reducing deadhead, minimizing time on the road for buses, and eliminating route overlap for each bus every day, adds up quickly.
 The truth is: Bell time optimization can result in huge savings for districts of all sizes, in all communities from urban to rural.

 Having bus drivers drop off students from one school, then turn around and begin picking up students for another, requires time.
 Expecting drivers to accomplish this on a tight schedule

 If schools can save years on the service life of a bus, they can save big money from maintenance and replacement costs.
 Properly calibrated bell time schedules means that schools can minimize road time and get more miles from their existing fleet and to better understanding bus-tier crossover data